xwkya/xwkya.github.io/index.md

 # About Me

-I'm currently in a Msc by research at the National University of Singapore.
-I have studied in French top Engineering School Centrale Supélec, focusing on fundamental Mathematics and Engineering.
+I'm currently in a double diploma Msc by research at the **National University of Singapore**.
+I have studied in French top Engineering School **Centrale Supélec** for my Masters degree, focusing on fundamental Mathematics and Engineering.
+I have the a Bachelor's degree in mathematics from the #1 school in mathematics in the world [#1 school in mathematics in the world ](https://www.shanghairanking.com/rankings/gras/2021/RS0101), **Université Paris-Saclay**.

 Text can be **bold**, _italic_, or ~~strikethrough~~.